-According to data collected by the CDC, it’s estimated that nearly two million American youth aged 13-17 identify as lesbian, gay, bisexual or transgender—representing a remarkable 9.5% of the total youth population.
+According to data collected by the CDC, it’s estimated that nearly two million American youth aged 13-17 identify as lesbian, gay, bisexual, or transgender—representing a remarkable 9.5% of the total youth population.

 What does that mean for educators?
 It means that, regardless of whether it’s apparent to others, there’s a good chance that at least a few students in any classroom may identify as LGBTQ+.
-These students are at relatively high risk for becoming the targets of bullies, violence—and even comitting suicide.
+These students are at relatively high risk for becoming the targets of bullies, violence—and even committing suicide.
 To counter these risks, teachers can provide support to LGBTQ+ students through a variety of means, many of which don’t require knowing who might identify as LGTBQ+ in your classroom.

 The following sites offer important information for educators (or anyone who works with young people) about how to create an environment that fosters learning and acceptance among all students, regardless of how they identify.
 All resources save one are free.

 What Does LGBTQ Stand For? (opens in new tab)